Insulation and ventilation

 Having insulation installed in your home

-When choosing an installer, make sure they have a South Australian builder's licence that permits them to install insulation – check they are licensed via the licensing public register.
+When choosing an installer, make sure they have a South Australian builder's licence that permits them to install insulation.
+You can check that they are licensed via the licensing public register.

 Insulation batts should fit snugly between wall and ceiling joists with allowance for them to expand to their natural thickness.
-Insulation should be kept clear of electrical equipment – eg downlights, exhaust fans and electrical wiring.
+Insulation should be kept clear of electrical equipment, for example, downlights, exhaust fans and electrical wiring.
 Your installer should install appropriate barriers and/or covers.

 You can do a basic assessment of your home to determine if your roof space has objects that may generate heat and pose a fire risk if they touch the insulation.
 Use the Self-assessment and installer acknowledgement form so you can discuss your concerns with your insulation installer or licensed electrician.
 Installers can also use this form to identify hazards and acknowledge they have installed the insulation safely.